OrdinaryDads/ordinarydads/_posts/2019-03-05-Episode-1-Show-Notes.md

 I came back to iPhone with the iPhone 6, mainly because I had my first son and my wife was always annoyed at how slow it was for my Android phones to open up the camera...

 I thought I'd be stuck on iOS for a while, as I upgraded to iPhone 7, got an Apple Watch and also had a few iPads in that time.

+Recently, my brother switched away from iOS to the Pixel 3.
+And after seeing pics that he took on the phone, we were like: dang that's some good photos.
+So since Vodafone had a good deal on the smaller Pixel 3 we decided to go for it.

+Michael, how about you?